pylondata/pyloncoin/doc/CVN-operators-guide.md

 4. The system must be connected to the Internet all the time (24/7) and the TCP port 40404 must be reachable by all remote nodes from the Internet.
 Avoid using a wireless connection if possible as this would result in additional network latency and potential unstable internet connection.
 5. The system must use a public NTP server to synchronize its system time to, e.g. pool.ntp.org to ensure that the system time is always correct.
 NTP means Networking Time Protocol and is intended to synchronize all participating computers to within a few milliseconds of Coordinated Universal Time (UTC).
 6. The hardware must provide a USB 2.0 port which takes up the USB card reader.
 Please avoid using a USB-hub for the reader.
-7. Although not absolutely necessary, an UPS (uninterruptible power supply) would be appreciated.
+7. Although not absolutely necessary, a UPS (uninterruptible power supply) would be appreciated.
 Note that all network related equipment should also be hooked up to the UPS to keep the network connection up in the event of a power outage.

 ### 2.2 Preparing your system
 To build the FairCoin wallet software you need to install some software packages on your system.
 Do this by executing the following commands in a terminal: